HoogsterInc/AtomsPast_Documents/Rules.md

 #### Altered Units

-When the word "altered" is used, it means a permanent effect placed on a Unit, such as an additional limb that aids in melee combat.
-Kon's have near infinite amounts of ways they can enhance or weaken Units.
+When the word "altered" is used, it means a permanent effect placed on a Unit, such as a Spell that grafts an additional limb that aids in melee combat.
+Players have many Spells they can Cast to enhance or weaken Units.

-When a card says a Unit is "altered", that effect is permanent.
-Place the card altering the Unit beneath the Unit card and track the change to it's stats.
+When a card says a Unit is "altered"/"Altered", that effect is permanent.
+If Altered by a Spell place the card altering the Unit beneath the Unit card and track the change to it's stats (when the Unit is destroyed this Spell card goes to Discard).

 ### Terrain

 Terrain rules should be agreed upon by all players before the game starts.
 Below are modular rules for Terrain.
-They are meant to be combined to represent any battlefield terrain.
+They are meant to be combined to represent as many battlefield terrain variations as possible.

 - Higher Ground X. This represents the height of terrain on the battlefield.
 Terrain that does not have a Higher Ground value counts as Higher Ground 0.
 If your Unit is on Higher Ground than target enemy Unit, your Unit gets